Rickettsiales

 The Rickettsiales, informally called rickettsias, are an order of small Alphaproteobacteria.
 They are obligate intracellular parasites, and some are notable pathogens, including Rickettsia, which causes a variety of diseases in humans, and Ehrlichia, which causes diseases in livestock.
 Another genus of well-known Rickettsiales is the Wolbachia, which infect about two-thirds of all arthropods and nearly all filarial nematodes.
 Genetic studies support the endosymbiotic theory according to which mitochondria and related organelles developed from members of this group.
+However, more recent examination has suggested that the mitochondria and Rickettsiales diverged independently.

 The Rickettsiales are difficult to culture, as they rely on living eukaryotic host cells for their survival.

 Rickettsiales phylogeny

 The Rickettsiales further consist of three known families, the Rickettsiaceae, the Midichloriaceae, and the Ehrlichiaceae.
 Most studies also support the inclusion of the Holosporaceae, but one study has challenged this view.
 In that alternative, the Holosporaceae are the sole representatives of their own order, the Holosporales, and as such not part of the Rickettsiales (see the schematic tree below).
 Other lineages, not clearly part of any family, have been described, as well.
 Examples include Candidatus Arcanobacter lacustris and Rickettsiales bacterium Ac37b.